For Same-Sex Female Couples Who Want to Get Pregnant

 Intrauterine Insemination (IUI) with Donor Sperm

-Intrauterine insemination with donor sperm is a form of assisted reproductive technology (ART) that uses sperm either from a known friend or partner or from a donor.
-A reproductive endocrinologist collects the sperm and, using a very thin catheter, inserts it through the cervix of the woman intended to carry the child, and releases the sperm to get it closer to the egg than it would have been through intercourse.
+Intrauterine insemination with donor sperm is a form of assisted reproductive technology (ART) that uses sperm either from a known friend or partner (depending if it’s legally allowed in the respective country) or from a donor.
+A reproductive endocrinologist collects the sperm and, using a very thin catheter, inserts it through the cervix of the woman intended to carry the child, and releases the sperm into the uterine cavity in order to bring it closer to the ovum coming from the ovulation.
 IUI is less expensive and less invasive than In Vitro Fertilization (to be discussed below), and it is commonly used for same-sex female couples who want to get pregnant.
 However, it typically has lower success rates than In Vitro Fertilization and can often lead to needing more than one cycle before being successful.
 In addition, if you were interested in performing genetic testing on the embryo, this would not be possible with IUI.

 Reciprocal (or Partner) In Vitro Fertilization (IVF) with Donor Sperm